King Charles visits Australia as the country puts its republic debate on hold

 The lack of travel to Commonwealth realms following his accession had raised eyebrows.
 The announcements of the first overseas tours to Germany and France were met with surprise.
 Those trips were followed by a visit to Kenya, which is a Commonwealth member but not a realm.

 Charles is head of the Commonwealth organization – an association of 56 independent countries.
-Of those 14 nations, he is also head of state – in addition to the United Kingdom – though the role is largely ceremonial.
+In 15 of those nations – including the United Kingdom – he is also head of state, though the role is largely ceremonial.
 Many had expected a stop in New Zealand might have been on the cards while he was in the region.
 However, while it had been considered, it was ultimately decided against following medical advice.

 Aides have been working to ensure this long-haul tour is not too taxing on Charles.
 Each engagement will have been carefully handpicked to reflect the royal couple’s interests, and where necessary, have been modified to minimize any risks to his convalescence.